9 Must-Visit Auckland Wineries & Vineyards For Wine Lovers

 Obsidian Winery

-This gorgeous winery is set in the hills of Wahikie Island, overlooking the coast.
-Laid out on 4 hills, Obsidian Winery focuses on the production of a Bordeaux-style red.
+This gorgeous winery is set in the hills of Waiheke Island, overlooking the coast.
+Laid out on four hills, Obsidian Winery focuses on the production of a Bordeaux-style red.
 Their Bordeaux has been highly recommended since its debut in 1993.

 RELATED: Must-Visit Marlborough Wineries

-Obsidian has grown to include several highly-sought-after varieties.
-Some of the grapes include Syrah, Montepulciano, Viognier, Chardonnay, and Tempranillo varieties.
-They offer wine tastings in an intimate, but friendly, setting overlooking the beautiful vineyard.
+Obsidian has grown to include several highly sought-after varieties.
+Some of the grape varieties include Syrah, Montepulciano, Viognier, Chardonnay, and Tempranillo.
+They offer wine tastings in an intimate but friendly setting overlooking the beautiful vineyard.

 Taking a day trip to Obsidian is a great way to start exploring Waiheke Island.